 Downtown Lowell has many shops and entertainment venues to enjoy.
 From concerts, to watching the Lowell Spinners baseball team, to taking in a play at the Merrimack Repertory Theater, there is always an event to attend in the city.
 Lowell is about 45 minutes (30 miles), outside of Boston,15 minutes (14.5 miles) away from the Pheasant Lane Mall in Nashua, NH and 20 minutes (15 miles) away from the Burlington Mall in Burlington, MA.
 For more information on shopping, special events, spectator sports, and more please visit the City of Lowell Cultural Affairs Office's Things to Do page.

 Throughout downtown Lowell area are many banking institutions.
 Several national, regional, and local banks all with 24 hour-ATMs have offices within several blocks of the park Visitor Center.
 Consult your banking institution for information regarding local branches in and around the city before your visit.

-The downtown Lowell branch of the United States Postal Service Lowell branch is located on 20 Market Street, just a 5 minute walk down the street from the National Park Visitor Center.
+The downtown Lowell branch of the United States Postal Service is located at 20 Market Street, just a 5 minute walk down the street from the National Park Visitor Center.
 The main branch is located at 155 Father Morissette Boulevard.

 The Greater Lowell area is serviced by Lowell General Hospital, located at 295 Varnum Ave, Lowell ,MA, 01854, just two miles from theNational Park Visitor Center.
 There are several national chain pharmacies in the city, including one in the downtown, just a few blocks away from the National Park Visitor Center.
 Park sites are also equipped with first aid kits and AEDs.